 Build networks with experts at financial institutions, international NGOs, and government agencies.

-The international environment of Geneva offers an opportunity to meet experts and academics at banks, financial institutions, and Swiss and international NGOs.
+The international environment of Geneva offers an opportunity to meet experts and academics at international organizations, banks, financial institutions, and Swiss and international NGOs.
 This leads to original research, networking, and professional development opportunities.

 The excursion allows you to experience Greek culture, history, and cuisine while examining the impact of the recent economic crisis on the country’s financial system and society.
 While there, you’ll visit Crete, the largest of the Greek islands.